 During his school years his unique subject of interest was mathematics and he neglected all other topics.
-After he obtained a 2nd class place in the entrance exam at the University of Madras, which won for him a scholarship to the Government College of Kumbakonam, he failed his exam at the end of his first year at the Government College.
-In 1903 he acquired a book by G.S.
-Carr, A synopsis of elementary Results in Pure and Applied Mathematics, which had a strong influence on him and on his conception of mathematics.
+Hence he failed the entrance exam at the University of Madras.
+In 1903 he acquired a book by G. S. Carr, A synopsis of elementary Results in Pure and Applied Mathematics, which had a strong influence on him and on his conception of mathematics.
 This book is a list of exercises without proofs and Ramanujan took each of these as a challenge.
-He devoted his energy to prove all the theorems 2 without any help.
-The main part of the notebooks [11] of Ramanujan is written in the same style, with statements without proofs.
+He devoted his energy to prove all the 6 165 theorems without any help.
+The main part of the notebooks [10] of Ramanujan is written in the same style, with statements without proofs.
 One may compare this with the style of the sutras used by ancient Hindu mathematicians.

 From 1903 to 1914 while he had a hard time to find a job for supporting his living expenses, he wrote in his notebooks some 3254 mathematical statements.
-Despite his important results, he did not get recognition from established mathematicians.
+Despite his important results on divergent series, he did not get recognition from established mathematicians.

 In 1912 he obtained a position as a clerk in an office of the Port Trust in Madras.
-Early 1913, he received an invitation from G.H.
-Hardy to visit him in Cambridge; the same year, he received a grant from the University of Madras which was not large enough to support his journey or stay in England, but he managed to accept Hardy's invitation.
+He received a grant from the University of Madras only in 1913.
+The next year he received an invitation from G. H. Hardy at Cambridge which he could accept thanks to this grant.

-During the five years he spent in Cambdridge he published 21 papers including five joint papers with Hardy.
+During the five years he spent in Cambridge he published 21 papers including five joint papers with Hardy.
 In 1916 he graduated from Cambridge University thanks to his memoir on highly composite numbers.
 In February 1918 he was awarded the prestigious Fellowship of the Royal Society.
 He was elected Fellow of Trinity College in October the same year.
-Shortly afterwards he became ill - the diagnosis of tuberculosis was the primary diagnosis when Ramanujan lived, but it is doubtful that he had tuberculosis).
-He went back to India where he passed away on April 26, 1920.
+Shortly afterwards he became ill (may be from tuberculosis) and went back to India where he passed away on April 26, 1920.

 His work is extremely original.
-According to Hardy [4] the main contribution of Ramanujan in algebra was on hypergeometric series (identities of Dougall-Ramanujan) and Rogers-Ramanujan continued fractions.
-The beginning of the circle method, one of the most powerful tools in analytic number theory, may be found in Ramanujan's notebooks, but it was, at best, only hazily developed there.
-It was later developed in his joint work with Hardy.
-His conjecture that the tau function defined by satisfies
+According to Hardy [4] the main contribution of Ramanujan in algebra was on hypergeometric series (identities of Douglas-Ramanujan and Rogers-Ramanujan) and continued fractions.
+The circle method, one of the most powerful tools in analytic number theory, originates in his joint work with Hardy.
+His conjecture that the tau function defined by satisfies for any prime number p was proved only in 1974 by P. Deligne.